 Graduate opportunities extend to a wide range of clinical areas and geographical locations, including rural and remote health services.
 Some programs are ward-based, while others are rotations which may be through a number of wards in a single facility or in rural Hospital and Health Services (HHSs) that may cover a range of facilities.

-To apply to the Queensland Health 2017 graduate registered nurse and midwife recruitment via the Queensland Government Graduate Portal, you must:
+To apply for the next intake graduate via the Queensland Government Graduate Portal, you must:

 Graduate enrolled nurses and endorsed nurses are not eligible to apply.
 You will need to contact a HHS directly to apply for employment.